CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ApplianceDeviceClaim.md

 `func (o *ApplianceDeviceClaim) UnsetAccount()`

 UnsetAccount ensures that no value is present for Account, not even an explicit nil
+### GetAssignedLocation

+`func (o *ApplianceDeviceClaim) GetAssignedLocation() AssetGeoLocationRelationship`

+GetAssignedLocation returns the AssignedLocation field if non-nil, zero value otherwise.

+### GetAssignedLocationOk

+`func (o *ApplianceDeviceClaim) GetAssignedLocationOk() (*AssetGeoLocationRelationship, bool)`

+GetAssignedLocationOk returns a tuple with the AssignedLocation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssignedLocation

+`func (o *ApplianceDeviceClaim) SetAssignedLocation(v AssetGeoLocationRelationship)`

+SetAssignedLocation sets AssignedLocation field to given value.

+### HasAssignedLocation

+`func (o *ApplianceDeviceClaim) HasAssignedLocation() bool`

+HasAssignedLocation returns a boolean if a field has been set.

+### SetAssignedLocationNil

+`func (o *ApplianceDeviceClaim) SetAssignedLocationNil(b bool)`

+ SetAssignedLocationNil sets the value for AssignedLocation to be an explicit nil

+### UnsetAssignedLocation
+`func (o *ApplianceDeviceClaim) UnsetAssignedLocation()`

+UnsetAssignedLocation ensures that no value is present for AssignedLocation, not even an explicit nil
 ### GetReservation

 `func (o *ApplianceDeviceClaim) GetReservation() ResourceReservationRelationship`